 This past weekend I braved the heat (102F at 1 pm) and attended Variety’s Power of Youth at Paramount studios.
 This annual event acknowledges young entertainers for their charitable efforts.
 This years honoree’s were The Jonas Brothers, Vanessa Hudgens and others.

 This was a really fun event with several different corporations there to help with the event.
 These corporations all had programs focused on our kids.
 Ford was there with practical hands on demos that were a fun way to learn the dangers of distracted driving.
 Allstate was there with their “X the Text” program where the kids could sign off on a car promising not to text and drive.
 Sony was there hawking their PlayStation with hands on play time at their corner of the event.
 Cartoon network was there with the stars of “Regular Show” Rigby and Mordecai were there for photo ops.
-Read the rest of this entry →
+Continue reading Variety hosts Power of Youth

 In all actuality I wish I had the MyKey feature on our Focus.
 Like many buyers of the Ford Focus, ours is meant as the car for the new drivers in the house to use to learn to drive.
 The Focus has all the right qualities for the new driver: perfect size, great economy and safe as well.